-- Your patient may be using traditional pain relief treatment, such as herbal compresses or teas, massage, acupuncture, or breathing exercises. - Respectfully inquire about all of the ways the patient is treating his or her pain. - Use indirect questions about community or family traditions for pain management to provide hints about what the patient may be using.
-There may be some reluctance to tell you about alternative therapies until he or she feels it is safe to talk about them. - Accommodate or integrate your treatments with alternative treatments when possible.
+- Your patient may be using traditional pain relief treatment, such as herbal compresses or teas, massage, acupuncture, or breathing exercises. - Respectfully inquire about all of the ways the patient is treating their pain. - Use indirect questions about community or family traditions for pain management to provide hints about what the patient may be using.
+There may be some reluctance to tell you about alternative therapies until they feel it is safe to talk about them. - Accommodate or integrate your treatments with alternative treatments when possible.